seri037/llcppg/llpkgstore.md

          +-- ...
 ```

-- `llpkg.cfg`: definition of an llpkg's generation workflow
+- `llpkg.cfg`: config file of llpkg
 - `llcppg.cfg`, `llcppg.symb.json`, `llcppg.pub`: config files of `llcppg`
 - `_demo`: tests to verify if llpkg can be imported, compiled and run as expected.

+To enable `llgo` to correctly identify the llpkg, an llpkg includes at minimum a llpkg.cfg configuration file.

 ## llpkg.cfg Structure